 Freedom to Choose

-Although first lady Michelle Obama has a penchant for sleeveless frocks, she pulled out the big guns and wore her own take on the power suit to last month’s first presidential debate.
+Although Michelle Obama has a penchant for sleeveless frocks, she pulled out the big guns and wore her own take on the power suit to the first presidential debate.
 Her jewel-toned Preen ensemble—which included a high-waisted skirt and soft collarless jacket—telegraphed confidence and ease.
 The classic silhouette also harkened back to Jackie Kennedy’s sleek, ladylike ’60s suits that crested at the knee.